bozensel/network-regular-check/README.md

 # network-regular-check
 Tracing if "specific log" occurred under a log file and trigger "required commands".

-"specific log" considered as "SFF unsupported type" in this case.
+"specific log" considered as "SFF unsupported type" in this case..

 "required commands" considered as "configure port x/x/x shutdown" and "configure port x/x/x no shutdown"